 6.2.
-Diving in MIXED mode
+Diving in MIXED GAS mode

-The MIXED mode is the second dive mode available in Suunto D9tx.
-The mode is used when diving with air or with oxygen- or helium-enriched gas mixes and it allows setting up to eight different gas mixes.
+The MIXED mode is the first dive mode available in Suunto HelO2.
+The mode is used when diving with air or with oxygen- or helium-enriched gas mixes.

 6.2.1.
-Before diving in the MIXED mode
+Before diving in the MIXED GAS mode

-If set to the MIXED mode, the correct oxygen and helium percentage of the gas in your cylinder must always be entered into the computer to ensure correct inert gas and oxygen calculations.
+If set to the MIXED GAS mode, the correct oxygen and helium percentage of the gas in your cylinders must always be entered into the computer to ensure correct inert gas and oxygen calculations.
 The dive computer adjusts its mathematical inert gas and oxygen calculation models accordingly.
 The dive computer will not accept fractional percentage values of oxygen and helium concentration.
 Do not round up fractional percentages.
 For example, 31.8% oxygen should be entered as 31%.
 Rounding up will cause inert gas percentages to be understated and will affect decompression calculations.
 If you want to adjust the computer to provide more conservative calculations, use the personal adjustment feature to affect decompression calculations, or reduce the PO_2 setting to affect oxygen exposure according to the entered $\mathsf{O}2\%$ and PO_2 values.
 Calculations based on nitrox use result in longer no-decompression times and shallower maximum depths than diving with air.

-As a safety precaution, the oxygen calculations in the dive computer are made with an oxygen percentage of 1% + set O_2 %.
+As a safety precaution, the oxygen calculations in the computer are made with an oxygen percentage of 1% + set $O_2\%$.

-When the dive computer is set in MIXED mode, the Dive Planning mode calculates using the O_2 % and PO_2 values that are currently in the computer.
+When the dive computer is set in MIXED GAS mode, the Dive Planning mode calculates using the O_2 % and PO_2 values that are currently in the computer.